- Residency Program

-Specifically, programs will focus on strategies to utilize the existing Mountain States
+Specifically, programs will focus on strategies to utilize the existing Ballad Health

-Health Alliance, Wellmont Health System, and Veterans Affairs Health System to provide
+System and the Veterans Affairs Health System to provide temporary clinical settings

-Education Office, will strive to place residents in an educationally rewarding environment
+will strive to place residents in an educationally rewarding environment as close

-as close to this region as possible.
-The various programs will coordinate their efforts
+to this region as possible.
+The various programs will coordinate their efforts with

-with the appropriate Residency Review Committee and the ACGME to ensure an approved
+the appropriate Residency Review Committee and the ACGME to ensure an approved experience

-experience for the displaced residents.
-In the aftermath of the disruption of graduate
+for the displaced residents.
+In the aftermath of the disruption of graduate medical

-medical education, the College of Medicine will work to restore the clinical teaching
+education, the College of Medicine will work to restore the clinical teaching environment

-environment as soon as possible so that residents may return to their pre-disaster
+as soon as possible so that residents may return to their pre-disaster hospital/clinic

 DISCRIMINATION & HARASSMENT - COMPLAINT & INVESTIGATION PROCEDURE (Effective 11/15/2012, Revised/Approved 3/24/2016 by GMEC)